expresspigeon/blog/src/content/kb/api/general-concepts.md

 # General Concepts

-ExpressPigeon API uses HTTP requests for ease of integration.
+The ExpressPigeon API uses HTTP requests for ease of integration.
 Such requests use HTTP methods: GET, POST, PUT and DELETE.
 For GET requests, input values are supplied as standard query string parameters.
 It should be easy to play with these using the address bar in browsers.